There must have been a bit of magic in the air the day George the Gingerbread Man was made.

 As he lay on the bed and thought about his adventures George realised he was very happy and that he had found a friend, maybe the best friend ever.

 I hope you enjoyed the story of George the Gingerbread man and his quest for friends.
-Come back next week for more of his adventures.
+You can read about his meeting with Santa here.

 Want a delicious and easy gingerbread man recipe?
 How about some fun gingerbread craft projects?